 Fencing is an exciting sport that originated from medieval sword duels.
-From an activity where one of the participants would end up either dead or injured, fencing has evolved to become a modern sport in which two athletes use safe sword-like weapons to touch each other and score points.
+From an activity where one of the participants would often end up either dead or injured, fencing has evolved to become a modern sport in which two athletes use safe swords to touch each other and score points.
 Fencing has three different weapon categories: the épée (also spelled epee), the foil, and the saber.
-The three are very different from each other, with different sets of rules, tactics, techniques, equipment, and types of fencers.
+The three are very different from each other, with different sets of rules, tactics, techniques, equipment, and types of fencers involved.
 Read on to learn about some of the most important rules in fencing.